-If an employee terminates during the IEP and had taken accrued annual time with manager and HR approval (documentation of approval required), no repayment will be required.
-Employees will not be paid for accrued but unused annual time if they leave the university for any reason during the IEP.
+If an employee separates during the IEP and has taken accrued vacation time with manager and HR business partner approval (documentation of approval required), no repayment will be required.
+Employees will not be paid for accrued but unused vacation time if they leave the university for any reason during the IEP, unless required by state law.